-- 3 (Optional) Select Export to File to export the data set instance.
+3 (Optional) Select Export to File 1 to export the data set instance.

 This opens the Export to Flat File dialog box.
-For more information, see Section 3.6.2, "Exporting Data," on page 54. - 4 (Optional) Select Generate a Data Browser Report is to generate a report about the data set instance. - 5 (Optional) Select Update changes to the application \(\sqrt{\text{\text{s}}}\) to send data modifications back to the source application.
+For more information, see Section 3.6.2, "Exporting Data," on page 58.

+- 4 (Optional) Select Generate a Data Browser Report in to generate a report about the data set instance. - 5 (Optional) Select Update changes to the application is to send data modifications back to the source application.